UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 Notes: In the previous slide, we can see that the density curves are a bit jagged rather than perfectly smooth.

-This is because in the calculation of the density, we can indicate how many steps along the curve the density should be calculated for.
+This is because, in the calculation of the density, we can indicate how many steps along the curve the density should be calculated for.
 This can be more intuitive to understand if we think of the extreme cases:

-If we calculated a density for only a single step, there would be a straight line between the start and end point, and for two steps there the curve would have a single sharp peak like a triangle as you can see in this slide.
+If we calculated a density for only a single step, there would be a straight line between the start and endpoint, and for two steps there the curve would have a single sharp peak like a triangle as you can see in this slide.